NilCoalescing/djangochannelsrestframework/docs/examples/observer_model_instance.rst

     >>> user.username = "edited user name"
     >>> user.save()

-3. After saving the model instance, in the console, we will see the subscription message.
+3. After saving the model instance in the console, we will see the subscription message.

 .. code-block:: javascript